apache/sling-maven-plugin/src/site/markdown/bundle-installation.md

 ### Felix Web Console

-The plugin by default places an *HTTP POST* request to the [Felix Web Console](https://felix.apache.org/documentation/subprojects/apache-felix-web-console/web-console-restful-api.html#post-requests).
-This will achieve both uninstallation of the bundle in one request *synchronously*.
+Places an *HTTP POST* request to the [Felix Web Console](https://felix.apache.org/documentation/subprojects/apache-felix-web-console/web-console-restful-api.html#post-requests).
+This will achieve uninstallation of the bundle *synchronously*.

 ### WebDAV PUT